Aestivial/VIT_Archive/README.md

-# 🎓 VIT Bhopal University Notes & PPTs Archive 📚
+# 🎓 VIT University Notes & PPTs Archive 📚

 Welcome! 👋 This repo is your ultimate survival kit or a quick reference for the university curriculum.
 Dive in to find all the notes, PPTs, and resources that helped me get through my classes.
 Whether you're cramming for exams, prepping for a presentation, or just trying to stay ahead, I've got you covered!